 I first continued on the track westbound .25 miles to check out the broken down Windmill (elev 5165'), where I took a snack break.
 Here I got an awesome/challenging view of what was ahead of me - vertical cliffs all around the summit!!!
 No sign of a hiking route - !!!! unlike the view I got from my Northern Approach !!!!
 My confidence somewhat deflated.

 Back to the drainage I started my xcountry/bushwhack on a obvious animal path heading my way (I would follow them off and on).
 The zig-zag route is mostly in tall grass, thorny brush/cacti, some small patches of stunted trees and rocky surface making for very poor footing.
 Had to cross some secondary drainages on route.
 The going very slow.

 I stayed on a small ridge west (right) of the main drainage for .4 miles (29.96632,-104.49110, elev 5400'), then headed towards the drainage always staying on the west side.
 In another .5 miles I got to my turnaround spot (29.96445,-104.48410, elev 5800').

 I was 4 1/2 hours in and not yet half way in my whack, with the worst was yet to come (!!! the route ahead was still not visible, 1+ mile with a 2000' gain still ahead, all I saw was cliffs, everything looked pretty rough/challenging .... my confidence all but gone, my gut telling me to continue but at the same time to abort).
 A lot of unknowns, at the best I needed a minimum of another 3-4 hours to summit - much longer than my 10-12 hour day estimate.
 Sat there weighing my disappointing situation !!!!! decided that it was best/safest to abort.

 I got back to the TH after a 6:15 hour day, very deflated/disappointed with my effort !!!! my chinati-state-of-mind of the last few years was no more !!!!!
 You might say I was somewhat pissed.

-I have now moved Presidio County in the NOT DOABLE file, The odds of me coming back to this part of Texas is not good.
+The odds of me coming back to this part of Texas is not good.
 I guess you could say "three strikes and you're out". ????? unless I get a break with Reeves or Terrell Counties and I have a partner?????